 If you support technology in schools, then you know that the beginning of the year is a chaotic and stressful time of year.
 Our experienced crew of onsite technicians, engineers, trainers, and directors take great pride in the work we do to partner with school districts to calm the storm, train on the new tools/devices, and place the focus on what matters most - creating awesome learning experiences for kids.
 For this blog entry, we humbly share some of the comments that warmed our hearts at the beginning of this school year.

 As we said before, getting teachers to adopt new practices with technology isn’t easy.
-In our first installment, our Innovative Learning Strategist, Adam Cole, provided some tips to keep you from making the mistake of ignoring teacher buy-in.
-Adam gave some advice for helping teachers understand the “why” and using an emotional appeal to get them onboard with your vision.
-In this final installment, Adam offers two more tips to help you avoid this common mistake.
+In our first installment, we provided some tips to keep you from making the mistake of ignoring teacher buy-in.
+In this final installment, we offer two more tips to help you avoid this common mistake.